mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

- Shows the group constrain status for the specified team.
+ Show the group constrain status for the specified team.

 **Format**